JiaWu-Repository/Visualisation-and-Outliers-Removal-via-Weka/README.md

 # Exercise -3
 * If we only need to output five outliers based on the feature "**diabetes pedigree function**", how?
-* For this data, we identify the outliers with the values of feature "**diabetes pedigree function**" >= 1.6.
+* For this data, we identify the outliers with the values of the feature "**diabetes pedigree function**" >= 1.6.
 How to achieve this goal?